socialally/emanate/doc/readme/developer.md

 npm test
 ```

-To run the tests in a browser context open [test/index.html](/test/index.html) or use the server `npm start` (note this may be required for some browser configurations: cookies etc).
+To run the tests in a browser context open [test/index.html](/test/index.html) or use the server `npm start`.

 ### Start